 Our skills are unique, and finely-tuned.
-We create high quality, hand-crafted herbal remedies that enhance people's health, spirit, and well-being.
-Over 70% of the herbs we use are grown in our certified biodynamic gardens.
-Our extracts, teas, oils, salves, elixirs, and cremes are available throughout North America.
+We create high quality, hand-crafted herbal products that serve people's health, spirit, and well-being.
+Over 70% of the herbs we use are grown in our Demeter Certified Biodynamic gardens.
+Our extracts, teas, oils, salves, elixirs, and crèmes are available throughout North America.

-We believe that hand-made herbal remedies, healing gardens, and biodynamic practices promote health, spiritual awareness, and wholeness for individuals and communities and for our Planet Earth.
+We believe that handmade herbal products, well-tended herb gardens, and Biodynamic practices promote health, spiritual awareness, and wholeness for individuals and communities and for our Planet Earth.

 Deb is an herbalist, gardener, teacher and author of The Woman's Handbook of Healing Herbs and How to Move Like a Gardener.
-Raised in a small town in western Maine, Deb began organic gardening and studying the medicinal uses of herbs at age 16 alongside the internationally known medical herbalist Mary Bove.
-Deb's faith in the healing qualities of plants includes a desire to make organic herbs easily accessible to women and families living in rural areas.
+Raised in a small town in western Maine, Deb began organic gardening and studying the therapeutic uses of herbs at age sixteen.
+As a young woman in her twenties and early thirties, Deb was blessed to be mentored by VT herbalist Adele Dawson and organic gardener Helen Nearing, and to have met and spent time with Lithuanian archaeologist and author Marija Gimbutas, who respected healing plants and encouraged Deb to follow her passion for helping others with herbs that are grown and gathered in a respectful and prayerful way.
+Deb's faith in the beneficial qualities of plants includes a desire to make organic herbs easily accessible to women and families living in rural areas.

 Bob has enjoyed being part of the Avena team since the spring of 2007.
-In earlier roles, he worked in shipping and tea making.
-Currently, he makes Avena's extracts, glycerites, oils, and elixirs.
-Bob is an avid honey bee keeper, caring for Avena's bees as well as his own.
+In earlier roles, he worked in shipping, tea making, and oil & tincture creation.
+Currently, he tends to our facilities needs and helps with groundskeeping.
+Bob is an avid honey beekeeper, caring for Avena's bees as well as his own.

-Avena Botanicals is the first Demeter-certified biodynamic farm in Maine.
+Avena Botanicals is the first Demeter Certified Biodynamic farm in Maine.
 Biodynamic agriculture is a holistic and spiritually alive system of organic and ecological practices and philosophies based on the teachings of Dr. Rudolf Steiner.
-One of the core beliefs and practices of biodynamics is to help heal the Earth.
+One of the core beliefs and practices of Biodynamic agriculture is to help heal the Earth.

-Over five hundred pounds of fresh, hand-gathered medicinal herbs come into Avena's apothecary annually and are thoughtfully prepared into herbal tinctures, elixirs, glycerites, and oils.
-Over 80% of these herbs come directly from Avena's certified-biodynamic gardens.
+Over five hundred pounds of fresh, hand-gathered herbs come into Avena's apothecary annually and are thoughtfully prepared into herbal tinctures, elixirs, glycerites, and oils.
+Over 70% of these herbs come directly from Avena's Demeter Certified Biodynamic gardens.
 Our herbs are fresh, aromatic, sweet, bitter, pungent, and beautiful.

-The Herbal Classroom offers classes in herbal medicine, women's health, Ayurveda, meditation, biodynamic agriculture, pollinator habitats, and yoga for farmers and gardeners.
-Indoor and outdoor classes occur in our beautiful medicine gardens and octagon-shaped classroom.
-The Herbal Classroom is a non-profit, 501c(3), educational center situated on the same property as Avena's biodynamic farm and apothecary.
+The Herbal Classroom offers classes in herbal wellness, women's health, Ayurveda, meditation, Biodynamic agriculture, pollinator habitats, and yoga for farmers and gardeners.
+Indoor and outdoor classes occur in our beautiful gardens and octagon-shaped classroom.
+The Herbal Classroom is a non-profit, 501c(3), educational center situated on the same property as Avena's Biodynamic farm and apothecary.